nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

    Identification and transfer of evidence.

-The previous figure :numref:`Image of Sphinx (Fig. %s) <evidence-windows>`) offers a visual guide: The evidence drive is demarcated by a green rectangle, while the Windows Explorer - which is in the process of identifying potential evidence - is enclosed within a red rectangle.
+The :numref:`Fig. %s <evidence-windows>` offers a visual guide: The evidence drive is demarcated by a green rectangle, while the Windows Explorer - which is in the process of identifying potential evidence - is enclosed within a red rectangle.
 The objective here is to locate and transfer the identified evidence into the "possible evidence" drive, ensuring they're nestled under the appropriate Autopsy Folder Tags.

 **Transferring the Entire Encrypted BitLocker Drive**